demetreades/win10guide/README.md

 To choose a different Windows installation to be the default for the bootloader on `cmd` run:

-    bcdboot E:\Windows          // as an example for the E: drive
+    bcdboot E:\Windows          // as an example for drive E:

     bcdedit /default {current}